-"Attainable housing" is a broad umbrella term that encapsulates both house-scale Missing Middle, as well as larger-scale housing products that will provide more housing choice along Montgomery County's transit corridors.
+The term "attainable housing" is a broad umbrella term that encapsulates both house-scale Missing Middle, as well as larger-scale housing products that will provide more housing choice along Montgomery County's transit corridors.

 Figure 1.
 Attainable housing spectrum of scales.